 Course Offerings and Credit

 HLS students enrolled in this exchange program can choose from the School of Law’s extensive course offerings.
-First, second and third year law courses are offered in subjects ranging from international intellectual property to Korean legal history to climate change law.
-Additional graduate level courses are grouped by specialization which includes constitutional law, civil law, administrative law, commercial law, criminal law, international law, social law, and intellectual property law.
+First, second and third year law courses (which require the instructor’s permission to enroll) are offered in subjects ranging from international intellectual property to Korean legal history to climate change law.
+Graduate-level courses are grouped by specialization, including constitutional law, civil law, administrative law, commercial law, criminal law, international law, social law, and intellectual property law.
 Teaching styles vary by course and include traditional lecture-style classes, seminars, and Socratic method.

 HLS students may also take law classes offered through the University’s Graduate School of International Studies.
 The Graduate School’s Master’s program in International Studies includes law courses across four major areas of study: international commerce, international cooperation, international area studies, and Korean studies.
 Most courses in this program are taught as seminars and promote active learning by promoting lively in-class discussions.

 SNU professors grade students on a scale of 0-4.3, with 4.3 representing an A+, 4.0 an A, 3.7 an A-, 3.3. a B+, and so on down to 0.7 a D-, the lowest passing grade.

 Course loads will vary from student to student.
 HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
 Please see Semester Abroad: Academic Requirements for more information about course requirements and how semester abroad credits are calculated.

 The presumption of the HLS Study Abroad Committee is that students applying for a semester abroad are proficient in the primary language of the destination country such that they are able to navigate university systems and take one or more law classes in that language.
 If not, the students must explain how they propose to manage these challenges and derive full benefit from a program of study abroad.